sarquis88/SO2-tp2/README.md

 # SO2-tp2

-# convolucion simple: no se computan los limites
+# Convolucion simple: no se computan los limites.